TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Quantum Condensed Matter/01 - Introduction to the Crystal Structure.md

 - Atom 1: ($0, 0, 0)$
 - Atom 2: ($\frac{1}{4}$, $\frac{1}{4}$, $\frac{1}{4}$)

 Which are called fractional coordinates.
+When multiplied by the basis vectors, they give the actual position of the atoms in the crystal structure.

 In the cubic structure the basis vectors have all the same length $|\vec{a_i}| = 4.5 \text{Å}$ and they are orthogonal to each other $(\vec{a_i} \cdot \vec{a_j} = 0, i \neq j)$.
 ##### Amorphous Structures